masao/pdf-checker/README.md

   .....
 </pre>

-An example above means that the file parsed is PDF version 3, is not encrypted, is created at June 27th 2006, is produced by a tool called PDFLib, and has 8 pages.
-Each page of this file has a size of "595x842" without rotation, an embedded (roughly) 300 DPI resolution image with PNG-style compression, and has corresponding textual contents of 80-1800 characters.
+An example of output above shows that the parsed file is PDF version 3, not encrypted, created at June 27th 2006, produced by a tool called PDFLib, and it contains 8 pages.
+Each page of the file has a size of "595x842" without rotation, an embedded (roughly) 300 DPI resolution image with PNG-style compression, and its textual contents are 80-1800 characters.

-The tool can check multiple files by specifying them as arguments.
+The tool can check multiple files at a time by specifying them as arguments.
 When specifying multiple files, the first column shows each filename.

-As output format is a simple text file with tab-separated, you can check it further via other applications like Excel.
+As the output format is a simple text file with tab-separated, you can read and analyze the results via other applications like Excel.

 Links
 -----

-This tool uses and bundles iText PDF Library and Legion of the Bouncy Castle Java cryptography APIs.
+Pdf-Checker uses and bundles iText PDF Library and Legion of the Bouncy Castle Java cryptography APIs.
 Source codes and detailed information is available under:

 * iText: <http://itextpdf.com/>
 * Bouncy Castle Crypto APIs: <http://www.bouncycastle.org/java.html>